 History Of Barton Springs Municipal Pool

 The current Barton Springs Pool location was considered sacred ground long before the pool was built.
 The place served as a ritual purification ground used by Native Americans who lived in the area.

 The journey to transform Barton Springs into what it is today began after 1837 when the Springs’ namesake, Barton, settled in the area.
 Barton and other subsequent property owners saw the value of Barton Springs as an attraction and promoted it.

-The last owner – Andrew Zilker, gave the Springs to Austin TX, in 1918.
+The last owner, Andrew Zilker, gave the Springs to Austin TX, in 1918.
 In the 1920’s the pool was constructed into the largest swimming area by building sidewalks and damming the springs.
 The bathhouse was created in 1947.

 Environmental concerns surrounding Barton Springs Pool have resulted in local Austin TX political movements.
-Besides pollution, there are concerns of some endangered species that are found in Barton Springs Pool and neighboring environs becoming extinct.
+Besides pollution, there are concerns about some endangered species that are found in Barton Springs Pool and neighboring environs becoming extinct.

 Barton Springs Pool in Austin has recently undergone several improvements to enhance the swimming experience.
 A new bathhouse has been constructed, featuring additional restrooms and showers.
 Also, there’s an addition of a larger space for visitors to change into their swimwear.